JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 end
 ```

-All given expressions or functions are then evaluated at a certain event or when checking for conditions.
+All given expressions or functions are then evaluated at a given simulation time or when during simulation the given conditions become true.

 ### Timed events